4eever/4eever/README.md

 ## I'm a Beginner Software Engeneer

-- 💻 I enjoy coding various programs.
+- 💻 I really like writing different computer programs.
-- 🤔 Solving puzzles is a fascination of mine.
+- 🤔 I'm fascinated by solving puzzles.
-- 🌳 Nature and the outdoors hold a special place in my heart.
+- 🌳 I have a special fondness for nature and the outdoors.
 - ♟️ Chess is my favorite hobby

 ### Languages and tools